csdms/babelizer/paper/paper.md

 The `babelizer` is a Python utility that generates code to import libraries from other languages into Python.
-Target libraries must expose a Basic Model Interface (BMI; @peckham:2013, @hutton:2020b) and be written in C, C++, or Fortran, although the `babelizer` is extendable so additional languages can be added in the future.
+Target libraries must expose a Basic Model Interface (BMI) [@hutton:2020b; @peckham:2013] and be written in C, C++, or Fortran, although the `babelizer` is extendable, so other languages can be added in the future.
 The `babelizer` provides a streamlined mechanism for bringing scientific models into a common language where they can communicate with one another as components of an integrated model.

 # Statement of need

-Scientific modeling has increasingly moved to an integrated multicomponent approach (#REF?).
-With this approach, scientific modelers--not just software developers--connect model components to form integrated models where plug-and-play components can easily be added or removed.
+With an integrated multicomponent approach to modeling, scientific modelers--not just software developers--connect components to form integrated models, where plug-and-play components can easily be added or removed [@tucker:2021; @david:2013; @gregersen:2007; @collins:2005].
 This is in contrast to older methods, where a single modeling group would construct a monolithic model built on the tight integration of software written within an isolated framework.
 A single person or group would control model development.
 Outside contributors would go through